PavelKisliak/BitSerializer/README.md

 ```

 ### Serializing third party class
-As alternative for internal Serialize() method also exists aproach with defining global functions, it will be usufull in next cases:
+As alternative for internal Serialize() method also exists approach with defining global functions, it will be useful in next cases:
  - Sources of serializing class cannot be modified (for example from third party library).
  - When class represents list of some values (such as std::vector).
  - When you would like to override internal serialization, globally defined functions have higher priority.